dickon/beard/README.md

 + there's likely to be some bit twiddling
 + both the interactions with the database and the filesystem will be slow enough that being able to pipeline them is useful.

+The go language may be a resaonable choice.

+### Design for test

+If we can supply the block size as a parameter it should be possible to construct some very small pieces of data with predictable dedup outcome.